-These metrics were not only used for statistical analysis of the distribution of test subjects over the various flights, but also to identify suitable pairs of test subjects for each flight.
-This was done to avoid the problem that one of the two two test subjects could get severely motion sick and end the flight test before the other test subject would feel significant levels of motion sickness.
-This would diminish the "useful" flight time of the non-sick test subjects.
-For this reason, it was decided to pool test subjects in pairs with similar motion sickness susceptibility based on the metric "Illness susceptibility in transport in the past year" $I{susc.(yr.)}$ determined by the pre-flight questionnaires.
-It is important to note that no statistical dependency is created with this approach, as the assignment of test subjects to the flights is still random.
+These metrics were not only used for statistical analysis of the distribution of test subjects over the various flights but also to identify suitable pairs of test subjects for each flight.
+This was done to avoid the problem that one of the two two test subjects could get severe motion sickness and end the flight test before the other test subject would feel significant levels of motion sickness.
+This would diminish the "useful" flight time of the nonsick test subjects.
+For this reason, it was decided to pool test subjects in pairs with similar motion sickness susceptibility based on the metric "Illness susceptibility in transport in the past year" $I{susc.(yr.)}$ statistical dependency is created with this approach as the assignment of test subjects to the flights is still random.

-During the flight, the test subjects indicated their perceived motion sickness every two minutes on an in-flight questionnaire by crossing a box as shown in Figure 7.
-The questionnaires used the same seven point motion sickness scale displayed in Table 1, which were furthermore color-coded to improve the readability during flight.
-In total, the questionnaire consisted of four sheets, one cover for test subject identification and three sheets corresponding to one of the three 10-minute test segments.
+During the flight, the test subjects indicated their perceived motion sickness every 2 min on an in-flight questionnaire by crossing a box as shown in Fig. 7.
+The questionnaires used the same seven-point motion sickness scale displayed in Table 1, which was furthermore color-coded to improve the readability during flight.
+In total, the questionnaire consisted of four sheets, one cover for test subject identification and three sheets corresponding to one of the three 10-min test segments.
 The test subjects carried the questionnaire via a kneeboard.
-As it was feared that shifting the concentration to the kneeboard and therefore away from the outside view could cause additional motion sickness, an interval of two minutes between motion sickness indication was chosen, which was deemed to be a good compromise.
-The pilot non-flying supervised the test and instructed the test subjects every two minutes to indicate their motion sickness state on the in-flight questionnaire.
+As it was feared that shifting the concentration to the kneeboard and therefore away from the outside view could cause additional motion sickness, an interval of 2 min between motion sickness indications was chosen, which was deemed to be a good compromise.
+The pilot nonflying supervised the test and